4RO: Predecessors

+Commencement

-The station was launched on 2 July 1932 and was the second station in Rockhampton - the first being 4RK, now ABC Capricornia.
-The opening of 4RO resulted in Rockhampton being the first regional town in Queensland, to have two radio stations on the air.
+The station was launched on 2 July 1932 and was the second station in Rockhampton – the first being 4RK, now ABC Capricornia.
+The opening of 4RO resulted in Rockhampton being the first regional city in Queensland, to have two radio stations on the air.

 Coverage of races and football were among the first items to be featured on 4RO's earliest transmissions on 2 July 1932.
-The station was officially opened that night by Rockhampton Mayor, JT Lee.
+The station was officially opened that night by Rockhampton Mayor, Thomas Joseph Lee.